Matt Cain: 2012

 Cain had a 16–5 record in 2012.
 He tied with six other players for sixth in the NL in wins, finished fourth with a 2.79 ERA (behind Clayton Kershaw's 2.53, Dickey's 2.73, and Cueto's 2.78), and finished third with 219 1/3 innings pitched (behind Dickey's 233 2/3 and Kershaw's 227 2/3).
 He finished eighth with 193 strikeouts, joining teammates Bumgarner and Lincecum among the top 10 in the NL in that category.
 He was one of seven NL players to throw two or more shutouts.
 Cain finished sixth in NL Cy Young Award voting.

 Cain reached the playoffs for the second time in his career as the Giants won the NL West after missing the playoffs in 2011.
 In Game 1 of the NL Division Series against the Cincinnati Reds on October 6, he allowed three runs in five innings and took the loss as the Reds defeated the Giants 5–2.
 In Game 5 on October 11, he began the game with four scoreless innings; Cain would allow three runs over 5 2/3 innings as the Giants won 6–4 to advance to the next round of the playoffs.
 In Game 3 of the NLCS against the Cardinals on October 17, Cain allowed three runs in 6 2/3 innings and was charged with the loss as the Giants lost 3–1.
 On October 29, in Game 7, Cain threw 5 2/3 shutout innings and earned the win as the Giants won 9–0, marking the second time in the playoffs that Cain had won a series-clinching game.
-In Game 4 of the 2012 World Series against the Tigers on October 28, Cain allowed three runs in seven innings, earning a no-decision as the Giants won 4–3 in 10 innings to win the World Series for the second time in three years.
+In Game 4 of the 2012 World Series against the American League Champion Detroit Tigers on October 28, Cain allowed three runs in seven innings, earning a no-decision as the Giants won 4–3 in 10 innings to win the World Series for the second time in three years.
+During the Giants' playoff run that led to their victory in the 2012 World Series, the team won every series-clinching playoff game that Cain started.
+In doing so, he became the first and only pitcher in MLB history in a single season to pitch a perfect game and be the winning pitcher in the MLB All-Star Game, LDS, and LCS.